marijnh/Eloquent-JavaScript/06_object.md

 {{id group_iterator}}

 Make the `Group` class from the previous exercise iterable.
-Refer back to the section about the iterator interface earlier in the chapter if you aren't clear on the exact form of the interface anymore.
+Refer to the section about the iterator interface earlier in the chapter if you aren't clear on the exact form of the interface anymore.